 - 1. Log on with an administrator account to the cluster node.
 Start with the currently active node. - 2.
 Bring the SQLcompliance Agent generic service for this SQL Server resource group offline. - 3.
 Run SQLCMInstall.EXE in the root of the installation kit. - 4.
 After completing the upgrade on a clustered environment, go to the SQL Compliance Manager install path.
 Unless you have specified a different path, the one by default is C:\Program Files\IDERA\SQLCompliance. - 5.
+Run SQLcomplianceClusterSetup.EXE.

-Run SQLcomplianceClusterSetup.EXE. - 6.
-The installer displays a confirmation message.
+- 6. The installer displays a confirmation message.
 Click Yes if you want to upgrade the IDERA Cluster Configuration Console. - 7.
 Once the setup wizard launches, click the Next to complete the upgrade. - 8.
 After the upgrade completes, the Cluster Configuration Console automatically starts. - 9.
 When prompted, specify the directory location you want SQL compliance manager to use to store CLR trigger assemblies. - 10.
 In Windows Services, stop the SQL Compliance Manager Agent service and set the Startup type to Manual. - 11.
 Open Microsoft Failover Manager, right-click the SQL Compliance Manager Agent service, and select Properties. - 12.
 Go to the Registry Replication tab, set the Root Registry Key to Software\Idera\SQLCM, save the changes and close the Properties window. - 13.
 Right-click the SQL Compliance Manager Agent service and bring the generic service online.

-Upgrade to the latest SQL Compliance Manager version in a clustered environment
+Upgrade to the latest SQL Compliance Manager version in a clustered environment i Be sure to back up your Repository and all databases and archives before upgrading SQL Compliance Manager.

-Use the following steps if you are upgrading SQL Compliance Manager 4.0 or older in a clustered environment.
-The steps support upgrading in a clustered environment using Windows Server 2003 and later.
+To upgrade SQL Compliance Manager 4.0 or later in a clustered environment using Windows Server 2003 or later, follow the steps bellow.